Nanajoa/Lost_And_Found_System/README.md

 Here’s a breakdown of what each team member is doing in Sprint 1 for Ayera:

 Database & Backend Development
-🔹 @renoblvck & @yenma.aa → Collaborating on the database schema
+🔹 @yenma.aa → Collaborating on the database schema
-🔹 @renoblvck → Creating the ER diagram based on the database schema 🔹 @itz_py → Developing backend functionalities:
+🔹 @yenma.aa → Creating the ER diagram based on the database schema 🔹 @itz_py & @renoblvck → Developing backend functionalities:

 database.php → Handles database connections
 auth.php → Implements user authentication (register, login) with password hashing and session management